ezsystems/ezplatform-graphql/README.md

 It exposes content, location, field, url alias...
 It is recommended for admin like applications, not limited to a particular repository.

-Example: an eZ Platform Admin UI extension.
+Example: an Ibexa Admin UI extension.

 [Repository schema documentation](doc/repository_schema.md)